Current research projects /Completed research projects /

 Treatment options for stroke are very limited.
 For stroke caused by a clot (ischaemic stroke), a drug called tPA can be given.
 This breaks down the clot, restoring blood flow to the brain.
 Or the clot can be physically removed.
 While these treatments can enable recovery, they are not suitable for everyone and at present are only received by one in 10 patients.

-For a stroke caused by a bleed (haemorrhagic stroke), no treatment has yet been shown to improve outcomes.
+For a stroke caused by a bleed (haemorrhagic stroke), no treatments have been shown to improve outcomes.

 We need to find new treatments that can be given to a greater number of stroke patients, including those with both clots and bleeds.